William1617/Realtime_AudioDenoise_EchoCancellation/README.md

 ## TIPS
 I've tested project on armv7 1GHz environment and got realtime performance.<br/>
-If performance not match your need, you can use quantized model in models folder and tried to input 8Khz directly.
-(Not recommended)<br/>
+If performance not match your need, you can use quantized model in models folder and tried to input 8Khz directly instead of 16Khz pcm**.<br/>
+** I've tested 8Khz pcm directly without resampling and got x2 speed up, good quality on test samples.
+(Not recommended)

 #### Personally thanks to breizhn for his great work
 And looking forward to [DTLN-aec](https://github.com/breizhn/DTLN-aec) repo completion.